kalisio/feathers-s3/README.md

 #### getClientService (app, options)

 Return the client service interface.
-The client service exposes the custom methods defined in the [Service](#service) and is also decorated with 2 helper functions that really simplify the logic when implementing a client application.
+The client service exposes the custom methods defined in the [Service](#service) and is also decorated with 2 helper functions that really simplify the logic when implementing a client application, notably for multipart upload.

 | Parameters | Description | Required |
 |---|---|---|